dmason-mlb/testrail-exporter/README.md

 # TestRail Exporter

-> **⚠️ DISCLAIMER: This application is currently under active development and may contain bugs.
-While it is partially functional, use with caution and please report any issues you encounter.
-This disclaimer will be removed once the application reaches a more stable state.**

 A Python GUI application to export test cases from TestRail for later importing into X-ray.

 ![TestRail Exporter - Exporting Test Cases](./docs/images/testrail-exporter-xray-export.png)